 Legislation

 The government shall encourage provisions in the national legislation that explicitly recognize women and LGBT+ specific needs.
-It shall also address all forms of discrimination by broadening the approach to include substantive equality, through inclusion of terms such as “equal benefits”, “equal opportunities”, “equal access” or “equality in practice” beyond just “equality before the law” and/or “the equal protection of the law”.
+It shall also address all forms of discrimination by broadening the approach to include substantive equality, through inclusion of terms such as “equal benefits,” “equal opportunities,” “equal access” or “equality in practice” beyond just “equality before the law” and/or “the equal protection of the law.”

 Partnerships

-Since gender and LGBT+ is a cross-cutting issue, partnerships and engagement will be a key tenet for the implementation of the NGEP.
+Since gender and LGBT+ are cross-cutting issues, partnerships and engagement will be a key tenet for the implementation of the NGEP.

 9.9.1 Multi-stakeholder partnerships